nipunvyas1234/LendingClubCaseStudy/README.md

 ## General Information
 - Provide general information about your project here.
+- The project is about doing an exploratory data analysis on dataset containing loan details of borrowers.
+The file has been provided in the portal.
+The code expects the file to be present in same directory as the notebook and name of data file should be "loan.csv".
+We have performed various steps like data cleaning, data sanitization, data manipulation, outlier analysis, univariate analysis, segmented univariate analysis, bivariate analysis using pandas, numpy, seaborn and matplotlib in python
 - What is the background of your project?
 - What is the business probem that your project is trying to solve?
 Identify patterns which indicate if a person is likely to default, which may be used for taking actions such as denying the loan, reducing the amount of loan, lending (to risky applicants) at a higher interest rate, etc